clickonetwo/ddns-monitor/doc/Instructions.md

 1. The SMTP (email) server that you use to send mail, such as `smtp.gmail.com` for Google-hosted addresses.
 This is the same server you use with your mail program.
 2. The `From` email address/server login account that you use to send emails.
 3. The password for your server account.
-This password is stored encrypted in the configuration, and the configuration is only readable by your account, so there’s no risk in entering the password.  (_N.B._ If you use Gmail, and you have disallowed “less secure access,” you will need to have created a Google `application password` for use by `ddns-monitor`.)
+This password is stored encrypted in the configuration, and the configuration is only readable by your account, so there’s no risk in entering the password.  (_N.B._ If you use Google mail, and you have disallowed “less secure access,” you will need to have created a Google `application password` for use by `ddns-monitor`.)
 4. The `To` email addresses that you want notifications to be sent to.
 This can include yourself.
 5. The hostnames (DNS names) that you want monitored to see if their IP address changes.